pojntfx/incubator/hugo-test/content/awesome-test.md

 # Hello, World

 This is the first post.
 Great!
+I like it!

 <nav class="navbar navbar-expand-lg navbar-light bg-light">
   <a class="navbar-brand" href="#">Navbar</a>